-- 70. (a) A Candidate which is in default of the filing requirements under this policy if: - (i) they have not filed the required campaign expense report; - (ii) they have spent more than the spending limit for the office which they seek; - (iii) they have misrepresented their campaign expense. - (b) A candidate who is in default will: - (i) forfeits any office to which they were elected and the office is deemed to be vacant; and - (ii) for a period of 12 months the candidate is ineligible to be elected or appointed to any office of the Corporation. - (c) A candidate who is in default under subsection (a(i)), may be cured of the default if: - (i) the candidate pays a late filing fee of \$50.00; and - (ii) not more than 10 days have elapsed since the notice to the candidate. - (d) The late filing fee shall be donated by Corporation to a registered charity. - (e) A candidate who is in default under subsections (a(ii)) or (a(iii)) may appeal any facts regarding the default to the Election Compliance Oversight Committee.
+- 70. (a) A candidate who is in default under subsection (a)(i) may be cured of the default if: - (i) The candidate files the required financial statement; - (ii) Fifty dollars is deducted from the reimbursement of campaign expenses; and - (iii) No more than ten days have elapsed since the notice was issued to the candidate. - (b) A candidate who is in default will: - (i) forfeits any office to which they were elected and the office is deemed to be vacant: and - (ii) for a period of 12 months the candidate is ineligible to be elected or appointed to any office of the Corporation.

+- (c) A candidate who is in default under subsection (a(i)), may be cured of the default if: - (i) the candidate pays a late filing fee of \$50.00; and - (ii) not more than 10 days have elapsed since the notice to the candidate. - (d) A candidate who is in default under subsections (a(ii)) or (a(iii)) may appeal any facts regarding the default to the Election Compliance Oversight Committee.